 Web developers are generally happy in their field, topping the list as the best tech job according to Glassdoor’s annual report on the 50 best jobs in America for 2020.
 Many tout that out of all the coding professions, web devs typically find entry-level work the quickest out of coding programs, and in this pandemic economy are able to more easily find remote work than any other tech field.
 Thus, the demand is high and steady in this ever growing and desirable field.

 Now that you have a better sense of web development, it can be helpful to consider the bigger picture questions about data science.
 Consider the following:

 1. The hiring process can be different.
 Although data scientists are in high demand, hiring in this growing field can take longer and may benefit from networking and other partnering.
 Typically, positions are available at larger companies.
 This means the job search and even the job culture may be different than someone in the web development field, who may have more flexibility in the types of opportunities available to them.
 Additionally, a majority of data scientists already in the field currently hold Master’s degrees, although as more enter the field from coding programs that demographic continues to shift.
 This does not mean a Master’s degree is required or more desirable, although for some it may feel like a barrier to entry.
 Thankfully, coding programs such as Lambda School offer employment support by way of Student Success Coordinators, Career Coaches, and mentors to prepare students to begin their job searches with the tools and confidence they need and even provide a Job Search program to help connect Hiring Partners with new graduates.

-At the end of the day, both the web development and data science fields hold different strengths but are deeply rewarding with great financial and professional possibilities for those willing to work hard.
+At the end of the day, both the full stack web development and data science fields hold different strengths but are deeply rewarding with great financial and professional possibilities for those willing to work hard.
+And if you have prior coding experience, you may be a fit for our new Enterprise Backend Development program, jointly developed with Amazon.
 Consider where your curiosity might take you, and follow your passion as far as your potential is calling.